 Finally, you might want to check out Praia do Anção.
 This enormous stretch of pristine beach is popular with families.
-It has lifeguards patrolling the calm waters, plenty of space, umbrellas, and sunbeds to rent, water sports galore, and lots of choices for snacks and beach bars.
+It has lifeguards patrolling the calm waters, plenty of space, umbrellas, sunbeds to rent, water sports galore, and many choices for snacks and beach bars.
 Even the sand dunes behind it are protected, which has prevented too much hotel build-up around this beautiful stretch of shore.

 Day 13: Catamaran Cruise to Benagil & Carvoeiro

 Set sail today on the penultimate family adventure of your trip, casting off from Portimão to explore the world-famous Benagil Caves.
 Along the way, you'll pass the famous beaches of Carvoeiro, Algar Seco, the Alfanzina Lighthouse, Benagil, and Praia da Marinha's stunning views.
 Relax on the catamaran's twin sunbathing nets and enjoy the gentle breeze as you cruise along this unforgettable coastline, then anchor in the lovely coves of João de Arens for some swimming, paddleboarding, or snorkeling.
 You can choose the watersports that suit your family's ages and abilities to create the perfect custom excursion.